- Best Practices for Recovery

 they are the experts in treating depression with medication.
 You may

 need a different medication or dosage, or you may need more than one

 medication.
 Don’t give up if the first medication or dosage doesn’t

 help.
 And don’t give up if you have side effects—talk with your

 doctor/psychiatrist about them.
 There are lots of effective

-anti-depressant medications, so there is no reason to feel stuck with a medication that
+anti-depressant medications, so there is no reason to feel stuck with a

 causes side effects.